Search String

 IBM PC MS-DOS games require a certain amount of free conventional RAM in order to execute.
 Free conventional RAM can also be referred to as low memory, DOS RAM or base RAM, of which there is 640K or 655,360 bytes available.
 However, MS-DOS and device drivers consume some conventional RAM.

-The amount of free conventional RAM available can be checked via the CHKDSK command in MS-DOS.
+The amount of free conventional RAM available can be checked via Microsoft Diagnostics (msd) or the chkdsk and mem commands.

 Available conventional RAM can be increased aka "freed up" by disabling Terminate and Stay Resident programs (TSRs) from config.sys and autoexec.bat.
 Else, "boot disks" can be employed or the PC can be otherwise clean-booted, thereby bypassing the loading of TSRs.